JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 !!! note

-    By default Jupyter Notebook will limit the number of rows and columns when displaying a data frame to roughly fit the screen size (like in the REPL).

-    You can override this behavior by changing the values of the `ENV["COLUMNS"]` and `ENV["LINES"]` variables to hold the maximum width and height of output in characters respectively.
+    By default DataFrames.jl limits the number of rows and columns when displaying a data frame in a Jupyter Notebook to 100 and 500, respectively.
+You can override this behavior by changing the values of the `ENV["DATAFRAMES_COLUMNS"]` and `ENV["DATAFRAMES_ROWS"]` variables to hold the maximum number of columns and rows of the output.

-    Alternatively, you may want to set the maximum number of data frame rows to print to `100` and the maximum output width in characters to `1000` for every Julia session using some Jupyter kernel file (numbers `100` and `1000` are only examples and can be adjusted).
-In such case add a `"COLUMNS": "1000", "LINES": "100"` entry to the `"env"` variable in this Jupyter kernel file.
-    See [here](https://jupyter-client.readthedocs.io/en/stable/kernels.html) for information about location
-    and specification of Jupyter kernels.
+    Alternatively, you may want to set the maximum number of data frame rows to print to `100` and the maximum number of columns to print to `1000` for every Julia session using some Jupyter kernel file (numbers `100` and `1000` are only examples and can be adjusted).
+In such case add a `"DATAFRAME_COLUMNS": "1000", "DATAFRAMES_ROWS": "100"` entry to the `"env"` variable in this Jupyter kernel file.
+See [here](https://jupyter-client.readthedocs.io/en/stable/kernels.html) for information about location and specification of Jupyter kernels.

 ## The `DataFrame` Type